urtak/urtak-wordpress/readme.txt

 == Installation ==

 Installing the Urtak WordPress plugin takes about five minutes.
 Here’s a step by step guide.

 1. From your WordPress dashboard, go to the Install Plugins page and search for Urtak.
 2. Click “Install Plugin.”
 3. After a few seconds, you will be able to activate Urtak by clicking “Activate Plugin.”
 4. Then it’s time to Sign Up (or Login if you already have an Urtak account).
 5. You’ll be taken to the plugin Settings page, where you’ll enter your email address, and select the settings you want for your site.
 6. Hit “Save Changes,” and you’re done.
 7. You’ll now be able to start Urtak conversations right from your posts.

 = Using the Plugin =

-Once Urtak is installed, you'll be able to start conversations right from your post edit page.
+Once Urtak is installed, you’ll be able to start conversations right from your post edit page.
 Every post has its own Urtak conversation associated with it.
 The questions are asked to users in a random order.
 As the creator of the conversation, you will receive an email report of results, as well as having access to the insights page of the plugin.

 For more information on settings and features, [visit the Frequently Asked Questions](http://about.urtak.com/faq).